FlagMyLease

 Practical Steps for Arkansas Renters

-1. Inspect thoroughly before signing.
+1. Many tenants inspect thoroughly before signing.
 Without an implied warranty of habitability, the condition you accept at move-in may be the condition you're stuck with.
-Document everything with photos and a written condition report.
+Many tenants document everything with photos and a written condition report.

 1. Negotiate maintenance obligations into the lease.
 If the law won't require your landlord to fix the plumbing, your lease must.
 Get specific: which systems the landlord will maintain, response timelines, and the tenant's remedies if the landlord fails to act.